archerlinn/DeepRL_Pong/README.md

-# Deep Reinforcement Learning with Pong
+# Deep Reinforcement Learning with Pong Pygame
 teach ai to play pong with deep reinforcement learning